Parallel Complexity of Depth-First-Search and Maximal path in restricted graph classes: Path/Cycle Separators review

 \subsection{Application of Path Separators in Depth First Search}

 It is shown in~\cite[Section~7]{ACD22} how to construct a DFS tree in a digraph given a routine for finding path separators, in parallel.
 The algorithm follows a divide and conquer strategy, where we find DFS trees on the smaller strongly connected components in parallel, and sew them together using a routine for DFS in DAGs.
-We state the result in the following proposition. \begin{proposition} Let $\fnsep(H)$ be a function that takes as input a digraph $H$ and returns a balanced path separator of $H$.
-Then there exists a uniform family of $\AC^1$ circuits, with oracle gates for $\fnsep$, functions computable in \ULx, that take as input a digraph $G$ and a vertex $r$ in it, and return a DFS tree of $G$, rooted at $r$. \end{proposition}
+We state the result in the following proposition. \begin{proposition} Let $G$ be a digraph and $r \in V(G)$.
+Let $\fnsep(H)$ be a function that takes as input any digraph $H$ and returns a balanced path separator of $H$.
+Then there exists a uniform family of $\AC^1$ circuits with oracle gates for $\fnsep$ and functions computable in \ULx, that take as input $(G,r)$, and return a DFS tree of $G$ rooted at $r$. \end{proposition}

 Although the proposition is for digraphs, the same idea works in the simpler setting of undirected graphs also (Instead of DAGs of strongly connected components, we just have to recurse on connected components there.
 See for example~\cite{Smith86}).